exceptionless/Website/content/docs/managing-stacks.md

 Perhaps the most important thing you'll do in Exceptionless is manage your stacks.
 Think of stacks as your todo list for error management.
 And like any good todo list, you can drill into a task for more details, mark the task complete, or set the task aside for a later date.

 But what is a stack, exactly?
 It's pretty simple, actually.
 A stack is an automatically ([or manually](manual-stacking.md)) grouped list of events.
 Events can be errors, messages, or logs.
-Exceptionless will try to automatically group the same events together while gathering as much information about them as possible (i.e. number of users effected, frequency of the event, last occurence).
+Exceptionless will try to automatically group the same events together while gathering as much information about them as possible (i.e. number of users affected, frequency of the event, last occurrence).

 ### Viewing Stacks

 Now, let's take a look at how you manage these stacks.
 When you first sign in, you'll be taken to your dashboard on the Most Frequent view.

 ![Most Frequent view of stacks on dashboard](img/Most_Frequent.png)

 Click on a stack you'd like to manage (We recommend you start with the most frequent event because that's probably pretty annoying for your customers 😉).
-Clicking on a stack will take you to a detailed view that includes important information such as how many times the event occurred, the number of users impacted, and the first and last occurences of the event.
+Clicking on a stack will take you to a detailed view that includes important information such as how many times the event occurred, the number of users impacted, and the first and last occurrences of the event.

 ![Stack Details Example](img/Stack_Details.png)